Find Affordable College Courses

 $4,430 Average Tuition & Fees

 Our 2023 rankings named Chattanooga State Community College the best value school in Tennessee for visual and performing arts students.
-Chattanooga State Community College is a medium-sized public school located in the midsize city of Chattanooga.
+Chattanooga State Community College is a moderately-sized public school located in the city of Chattanooga.

-Chattanooga State Community College undergraduate students pay an average of $4,430 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Chattanooga State Community College are $4,430 per year.
 After completing their degree, visual and performing arts graduates from Chattanooga State Community College carry an average student debtload of $14,286.

-Full Visual & Performing Arts at Chattanooga State Community College Report
+Read full report on Visual & Performing Arts at Chattanooga State Community College

 $4,372 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Nashville State Community College are $4,372 a year.
+In-state tuition fees for undergraduate students at Nashville State Community College are $4,372 per year.

 $9,848 Average Tuition & Fees